ibmendoza/anchor/README.md

 Anchor is a Go-based implementation of my specification for a script-based configuration management (CM) tool.
-You may also implement this tool using your favorite programming language (Python, Ruby, Perl, Node, C, etc) as long as it follows this specification:
+You may also implement this tool using your favorite programming language (Python, Ruby, Perl, Node, C, etc) as long as it follows these principles:

 Use interface, not leaky abstraction
 ------------------------------------

-A CM tool simply invokes the command-line interface (CLI) of a program or runtime (e.g. Bash, Serf, Consul, OpenStack, AWS, gcutil, VBoxManage, etc).
+A CM tool simply invokes the command-line interface (CLI) of infrastructure software (e.g. Bash, Serf, Consul, OpenStack, AWS, gcutil, VBoxManage, etc).

 Chef, Puppet, Ansible and Salt are leaky abstractions like ORM, forever chasing a moving target which is the CLI of programs that actually matter.
 This is the CM version of the subjective debate between ORM and SQL.
 A script-based configuration management tool is in the same vein as the SQL argument, just as there is jQuery versus Angular/Ember debate.
 Bear in mind that software design is inherently subjective.